 Only essays that have won a local Laws of Life essay contest may be submitted for judging in the statewide contest.
 Essays will be judged primarily on their content-whether they are positive and life-affirming, include a "law of life" that the author believes will make the world a better place, capture a value or ideal in a special way, or explain and relate a quote or "Timeless Truth" effectively.
 Some importance to presentation and the mechanics of writing will be considered in judging to the extent that the ideas put forth by the author are clearly understood.
 In cases where the content is judged as having equal merit, the essay which is better written or presented will be given a higher score.
 Before submitting essays, local contest coordinators should assure that students have proofed and typed their essays.

 Click here for a sample scoring rubric

 Cash prizes will be awarded in all four grade levels as well as for the teachers (or other school staff) that coordinate the local essay contest.
 Amounts are indicated below.
-All student finalists will receive recognition in the banquet program as well as a certificate of recognition.

 |Level||1st Place||2nd Place||3rd Place||Superior|

 *maximum coordinator award $150